-MET will work with the Ministry of Urban and Rural Development and several local authorities to develop guidance materials on waste disposal.
-These will include guidance on best practices for achieving the required waste disposal standards in the regulations.
+MET will work with the Ministry of Urban and Rural Development, the Ministry of Works and Transport, and several local authorities to develop guidance materials on waste disposal.
+These will include guidance on best practices for achieving the required waste disposal standards in the regulations (the standards are described in Appendix 1 of this Strategy).
 The guidance will include points on private sector participation in waste disposal (including model contracts).
-Specifically, the guidance will include operational management, data collection and management, engagement and management of waste pickers, etc. It will also cover guidance on selection of locations for waste disposal sites.
+Specifically, the guidance will include operational management, data collection and management (linked to the monitoring and reporting system described in Appendix 3 of this Strategy), engagement and management of waste pickers, clean-up and responsibilities for aftercare of existing illegal dump sites, etc. It will also cover guidance on selection of locations for waste disposal sites.
 MET will also work with the Ministry of Agriculture, Water and Forestry to develop maps of locations of aquifers, which will help the identification of locations of new sites.
 The guidance will be linked to the more general guidance on SWM planning under Task 1.1.5.